-- Explosive atmosphere may occur under abnormal operation and only persists for a short period. - unlikely to occur in normal operation, if it does will only be for short periods, ie, <10hrs per annum but still sufficiently likely as to require controls over ignition sources. - Equipment (ie, FLTs etc.), must be safe under normal operation within this Zone.
-(This is classed as 'Category 3' equipment)
+- Explosive atmosphere may occur under abnormal operation and only persists for a short period. - unlikely to occur in normal operation, if it does will only be for short periods, i.e. <10hrs per annum but still sufficiently likely as to require controls over ignition sources. - Equipment (i.e. fork lift trucks etc), must be safe under normal operation within this Zone.
+(This is classed as 'Category 3' equipment).